SumiSastri/GraphQL-MongoDB/README.md

 `npm install @apollo/client grapql react-router react-router-dom lodash lodash.flowright`

 Server-side dependencies:
+There are several options like grapql-yoga and systems like graph-cms, etc.,

+The libraries used in this repo are:

-`npm install express helmet cors dotenv nodemon express-router graphql express-graphql lodash lodash.flowright mongoose --save-dev`
+`npm install express express-router graphql express-graphql helmet cors dotenv nodemon lodash lodash.flowright mongoose colors --save-dev`

+express-graphql works well with JavaScript, express in a node environment.
 # Scripts:

 Client-side: